Why Are Flights So Expensive Right Now?

 Decades ago, airlines made the vast majority of their money on economy airfare.
 The price of tickets mattered a lot to them.

-In other words, airlines’ entire business model has shifted from relying on one revenue stream to now relying on many revenue streams.
+In other words, airlines’ entire business models have shifted from relying on one revenue stream to now relying on many revenue streams.
 They diversified, and now the price of a coach ticket just isn’t as important to airlines’ bottom lines as it used to be.

 How can you get better deals?